 With more demand and a more unpredictable water future, how do we move forward?
 What role do we play and what actions can we take as a headwaters state?
 How do we balance a system of diverse and demanding uses?
 How do we find hope?

-Join Vail Symposium and Eagle River Watershed Council as our moderator, journalist Luke Runyon, guides us through a conversation with Colorado River and water management experts Pat Mulroy and Fay Hartman to learn about key challenges that have led us to critical levels and how the collective we take action to protect the mighty Colorado River and our way of life.
+Join Vail Symposium and Eagle River Watershed Council as our moderator, journalist Luke Runyon, guides us through a conversation with Colorado River and water management experts to learn about key challenges that have led us to critical levels and how we can take action to protect the mighty Colorado River and our way of life.

 Presented in partnership with the Eagle River Watershed Council

 U.S. Department of the Interior’s Bureau of Reclamation